An ecological renovation to achieve a ‘green’ home

-- First of all, your annual consumption of heating and air conditioning will be reduced as this type of window and framing tends to better insulate against the elements and maintain the house's indoor temperature.
-This will save you money in the medium and long-term, providing a partial or totally return on the cost of the windows.
+- Your annual consumption of heating and air conditioning will be reduced as this type of window and framing tends to better insulate against the elements and maintains the home's indoor temperature.
+This will save you money in the medium and long-term, providing a partial or total return on the cost of the windows.

-- With initiatives like Reno-Vert, the government offers tax credits of up to 20% on all expenses over the first $2,500.
+- In certain areas, government initiatives offer grants or tax credits of up to 20% on all expenses.
 It's a fantastic incentive to become more ecologically conscious, especially if you intend to change all of your windows!

 - The style!
-Update your windows for a fresh modern look with beautiful new frames in PVC, aluminum, wood or hybrids!
+Update your windows for a fresh modern look with beautiful new frames in PVC, aluminum, wood or hybrid styles!

 Changing to a low energy heating and cooling system

 Do you still have one of those old, obsolete heating or air conditioning systems that make noise, don’t heat properly, and pollute the environment?
 If so, consider upgrading to a new green solution that will consume far less energy.
 Whether it is a central system or a floor system, several renewable energy options are available.
 Click here to learn more about heating and cooling systems.